 A Maggots found in emerging peas in late spring are probably those of the bean-seed fly.
 This pest doesn't attack pods.
 Other pea troubles are pea thrips (thunder flies), which attack the pods, giving them a silvery sheen.

 A Once the caterpillar is inside the pod, sprays are ineffective.
 There are no preventative sprays available to gardeners.
 Too early and their effect will have worn off before the moth arrives, too late and the caterpillar will be safe inside the pod.

 A When peas flower before mid-June they escape attack, as pods are past the vulnerable stage by the time the moth is flying.
-Sowing in October and November under cloches, or in pots indoors in January and February, outdoors until mid-March, will avoid the moth.
+Sowing in October and November under cloches, or in pots or gutters indoors in January and February, outdoors until mid-March, will avoid the moth.
 You’ll need to use a fast-growing early variety such as 'Feltham First', 'Meteor' or 'Douce Provence'.
 Early sowings outdoors can rot in the ground.
 Cover the sowings with fleece to help survival.
 Sowings after the middle of May will be in flower too late for the moth to infest them.
 Since these late peas can get mildew, look for a mildew-resistant variety.

 Q What should organic growers do against pea moth?